Presteigne Festival

-The Presteigne Festival is a classical music festival which takes place at the end of August each year in the town of Presteigne situated in the Welsh Marches.
+The Presteigne Festival is a classical music festival which takes place at the end of August each year in the town of Presteigne, situated in the Welsh Marches.
 The Festival promotes a wide variety of concerts together with many music-related activities.

 History

-1983 Presteigne Festival founded by a small group of local enthusiasts including Adrian Williams, the first artistic director;
+1983 - Presteigne Festival founded by a small group of local enthusiasts including Adrian Williams, the first artistic director;

-1984 Mid Border Arts formed to promote both the Festival and a series of year-round arts events;
+1984 - Mid Border Arts formed to promote both the Festival and a series of year-round arts events;

-1990 Incorporation of Presteigne Festival of Music and the Arts Limited, which separated the Festival from Mid Border Arts;
+1990 - Incorporation of Presteigne Festival of Music and the Arts Limited, which separated the Festival from Mid Border Arts;

-1992 Tenth anniversary ‘Open Borders’ Festival, which commissioned twelve new works, one from each of the then European Community countries;
+1992 - Tenth anniversary ‘Open Borders’ Festival, which commissioned twelve new works, one from each of the then European Community countries;

-1993 Appointment of George Vass as Artistic Director.
+1993 - Appointment of George Vass as Artistic Director.
 Presteigne Festival of Music and the Arts Limited registered as a charity;

-1994 Establishment of annual composer-in-residence scheme;
+1994 - Establishment of annual composer-in-residence scheme;

-1999 The Festival was short listed for one of the annual Royal Philharmonic Society awards(nominated again in 2003);
+1999 - The Festival was short listed for one of the annual Royal Philharmonic Society awards (nominated again in 2003);

-2006 Pēteris Vasks first non-British composer-in-residence; Baltic music feature;
+2006 - Pēteris Vasks first non-British composer-in-residence; Baltic music feature;

-2007 25th anniversary festival which included seventeen world premieres.
+2007 - 25th anniversary festival which included seventeen world premieres.
 Australian musician Peter Sculthorpe was composer-in-residence;

-2008 New executive structure introduced, which enabled the Festival to become more flexible and professional in its outlook;
+2008 - New executive structure introduced, which enabled the Festival to become more flexible and professional in its outlook;

-2010 Introduction of a new community and education programme; introduction of an annual Competition for Composers.
+2010 - Introduction of a new community and education programme; introduction of an annual Competition for Composers;

+2025 - Jamaican-born composer Eleanor Alberga was composer-in-residence.